gran4torino/Portfolio/DataStudio_PostreSQL_Python/teacher_evaluation.md

 10

-#### TOTAL - 97 out of 100
+#### TOTAL SCORE - 97 out of 100
 #### FINAL ASSESSMENT - Pass

 ##### Congratulations on a job well done!
 You are a great fellow!
 Hope you enjoy  our course!
-I would be extremely grateful if you share your feedback - what you liked about the course, what you didn’t like and what can be improved Once again, thank you very much!
+##### I would be extremely grateful if you share your feedback - what you liked about the course, what you didn’t like and what can be improved Once again, thank you very much!